 Editor’s Note: Ryan Balliet, tournament assistant, contributed to this report.

-The updated bracket with Round of 16 pairing is available here: 2018-19 #BeaconAOTY Bracket
+The updated bracket with Semi-Final Round pairings is available here: 2018-19 #BeaconAOTY Bracket

 The field was announced on Sunday in a selection show posted to “Wilkes Now” on YouTube.

 The champion of both categories will be featured in a full page spread in the final edition of The Beacon on April 16.

 All polls conducted using the @WilkesBeacon Twitter page.